OmenApps/django-generate-series/README.md

 ## API

 The package includes a `generate_series` function from which you can create your own series-generating QuerySets.
 The field type passed into the function as `output_field` determines the resulting type of series that can be created.
+(Thanks, [@adamchainz](https://twitter.com/adamchainz) for the format suggestion!)

 ### generate_series arguments